ahalaburda/ebanx/README.md

 ## Instalation

-Made with [FastAPI](https://fastapi.tiangolo.com/), so you need install first Python 3 and pip to later install all the nece dependencies, if you have installed just run
+Made with [FastAPI](https://fastapi.tiangolo.com/), so you need to install first Python 3 and pip to later install all the necessaries dependencies, if you have installed just run
 ```
 pip install -r requiremets.txt
 ```